 In particularly complex cases, accident reconstruction specialists can help support your claim.
 With their expertise, we can get a better sense of what happened to cause your accident.

-How Long Do I Have to File a Lawsuit After a Highway Crash in California?
+How Long Do I Have to File a Lawsuit After a Highway Crash in San Diego, California?

 A two-year statute of limitations applies in nearly all California car accident cases.
 That means you’ll have two years from the date of the accident to file a personal injury lawsuit–or risk forfeiting your right to compensation.